Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/01_platform_creation_streaming_ip/README.md

  </tr>
 </table>

 In this tutorial, you will learn how to add custom IPs into a Versal™ ACAP platform.
-This tutorial is an 'add-on' to the basic Versal platform creation tutorial at this link: https://github.com/Xilinx/Vitis-Tutorials/tree/master/Vitis_Platform_Creation/Introduction/03_Edge_VCK190.
+This tutorial is an 'add-on' to the basic [Versal platform creation tutorial](../Introduction/03_Edge_VCK190).
 So for each step, there will be a pointer to the corresponding part of that tutorial, as required.

 This tutorial targets the VCK190 ES board (see https://www.xilinx.com/products/boards-and-kits/vck190.html).
 This board is currently available via early access.
 If you have already purchased this board, download the necessary files from the lounge and ensure you have the correct licenses installed.
 If you do not have a board and ES license please contact your Xilinx sales contact.